to perpetuate the memory and history of our dead

 To date, I have uncovered no information saying that any of the PERTH crew were executed or killed by direct actions of their captors.
 For many of the 61 (55%) of the 112 crewmen who perished while POWs we have no recorded cause of death; so we can’t be sure that they all died of disease / deprivation.
 But what we do know is that another 40% died tragically due to what could be called ‘friendly fire’.
 Only 6 men (5%) died due to enemy action in the hours after the sinking.
 Another 2 were killed by angry natives soon after coming ashore without ever actually becoming POWs.

-Of the 43 men who perished by ‘friendly fire’, the majority (36) died when the Hellships they were on were torpedoed by Allied submarines.
+Of the 43 men who perished by ‘friendly fire’, the majority (34) died when the Hellships they were on were torpedoed by Allied submarines.
 Another 7 were killed during Allied bombing raids.
 Three of those 7 had survived the sinking of the Rakuyo Maru only to die a few months later in Tokyo.

 The overall death rate of 34% for the PERTH crew is quite high as compared to other groups of Allied POWs.
 But the fact that 40% of those were due to ‘friendly fire’ is quite extraordinary!
+It is also worth noting that the Dunlop group arrived in Thailand in JAN 43, months after the twoBurma-based groups.

 27.2 crew men deaths